invisiblejeev/studio/src/UI_BLUEPRINT.md

     -   User's own messages are right-aligned with a primary background color.
     -   Other users' messages are left-aligned, showing their avatar and name.
     -   Avatars and names are clickable to open the user's profile dialog.
-    -   Images are displayed as clickable thumbnails.
 -   **Input Footer:**
     -   A multiline textarea for typing messages.
-    -   A paperclip icon to attach images.
     -   A "Send" button.

 ### 3.3.
 Personal Chats List (`/chat/personal`)